Private Bedroom and Bathroom

 * Please note, this itinerary is subject to slight modifications due to hotel availability, weather, festivals & other occurrences.

-- Orientation Meeting: A Fresco Tour guide will hand deliver your Orientation Packet and give you a detailed meeting on the first night in Tui.
-Your Welcome Packet is filled with all the materials you'll need to transform into a pilgrim: Your credentials (Pilgrim's Passport), a scallop shell, daily maps of the route, a guide book with historical information of the towns that you will pass through, and a few other goodies for the trail!
-We'll answer any questions that you have before starting your journey to Santiago and on the next morning, lead you out on The Way!
+A Fresco Tour guide will hand deliver you an Orientation Packet and give you a detailed meeting on the first night in Ponferrada.
+Your Welcome Packet is filled with all the materials you'll need to transform into a pilgrim: Your credentials (Pilgrim's Passport), a scallop shell, daily maps of the route, a guide book with historical information of the villages that you will pass through, and a few other goodies for the trail!
+We'll answer any questions that you have before starting your journey to Santiago and on the next morning lead you out on The Way!

 * Keep in mind that as you will be walking through rural countryside, the availability of 3 & 4 star hotels all along the route is not possible.